King Cove, Alaska: Proposed road to Cold Bay

 A partially completed road between King Cove and Cold Bay is awaiting approval through the United States Department of the Interior.
-This road would pass through the Izembek National Wildlife Refuge, causing irreparable damage to the preserve per governmental assessments according to a report generated by The Wilderness Society.
+According to a report generated by The Wilderness Society, the road would cause irreparable damage to the Izembek National Wildlife Refuge.
 The previous negative decision by former Interior Secretary Sally Jewell is being reconsidered to include a land swap.
 Proponents of the road state it would help local citizens in need of medical evacuation when airplanes can not land or take off from the local airport due to darkness or weather conditions.
 Opponents contend the road's main purpose is, as it always has been, to provide a link between King Cove and a nearby airport for commercial reasons.
 No evidence has been put forward to support a road would be safer in difficult weather condition than air transport.

-On 22 January 2018, Interior Secretary Ryan Zinke signed a land swap agreement to allow construction of the road, but U.S. District Court Judge Sharon Gleason blocked it in a ruling in March 2019, on the grounds that Secretary Zinke had failed to respond to the environmental concerns which Secretary Jewell had cited in justifying blocking the proposed land swap.
-In 2020, Zinke's successor as Interior Secretary, David Bernhardt, approved a revised land swap agreement, and specifically responded to those environmental concerns; U.S District Court Judge John W. Sedwick blocked the revised land swap agreement as well, on the grounds that Secretary Bernhardt's response to the environmental issues was inadequate.
+On January 22, 2018, Interior Secretary Ryan Zinke signed a land swap agreement to allow construction of the road, but U.S. District Court Judge Sharon Gleason blocked it in a ruling in March 2019, on the grounds that Zinke had failed to respond to the environmental concerns which Secretary Jewell had cited in justifying blocking the proposed land swap.
+In 2020, Zinke's successor as Interior Secretary, David Bernhardt, approved a revised land swap agreement, and specifically responded to those environmental concerns; U.S. District Court Judge John W. Sedwick blocked the revised land swap agreement as well, on the grounds that Bernhardt's response to the environmental issues was inadequate.
 In August 2020, the Trump administration appealed Judge Sedwick's ruling to the United States Court of Appeals for the Ninth Circuit.
-In March 2021, the Biden administration announced that it would continue the appeal started by the Trump administration, contrary to the expectations of many observers, who assumed the Biden administration would take the opposite decision.